Cape Cod Mall: Opening and expansion

 In the spring of 1976, two movie theaters, with two screens each, were built behind the mall.
 These two theaters would compete directly with the Hyannis Drive-In Theater, which was located right down Route 132, up until 1985.

+In 1977, G Fox was expanded to two levels to accommodate the need for more selling space, and became the first location on Cape Cod with escalators.

+In 1993 G Fox became Filene’s.